Drashko73/metafox/README.md

 Make sure to configure any necessary environment variables or settings before starting the app.

+## Installing Prerequisites

+Before running MetaFOX, you need to install the following prerequisites:

+1. Docker: MetaFOX relies on Docker to run RabbitMQ and Redis containers.
+You can install Docker by following the official installation guide for your operating system.

+2. RabbitMQ: RabbitMQ is a message broker that MetaFOX uses for task queuing and communication between components.
+To install RabbitMQ using Docker, execute the following command:

+    ```
+    docker run -d --name rabbitmq -p 5672:5672 rabbitmq
+    ```

+    This command will pull the RabbitMQ Docker image and start a container named "rabbitmq" with port 5672 exposed.

+3. Redis: Redis is an in-memory data store that MetaFOX uses for caching and storing intermediate results.
+To install Redis using Docker, execute the following command:

+    ```
+    docker run -d --name redis -p 6379:6379 redis
+    ```

+    This command will pull the Redis Docker image and start a container named "redis" with port 6379 exposed.

+Once you have installed Docker, RabbitMQ, and Redis, you can start them by executing the respective Docker commands mentioned above.
+Make sure to wait for the containers to start before proceeding with the next steps.

 ## API Documentation

 After starting the FastAPI endpoint, you can access the API documentation by navigating to `http://localhost:8000/metafox/docs`.
 This endpoint provides a comprehensive overview of all the available API routes, request/response schemas, and example requests.